Categories: Technology

 Antoni Trenchev

-“We have had people borrow for all sorts of purposes from buying a car and going on a vacation to purchasing a new home, which are pretty significant events in people’s lives,” said Nexo Co-Founder Antoni Trenchev in recent article on Forbes.
+“We have had people borrow for all sorts of purposes from buying a car and going on a vacation to purchasing a new home, which are pretty significant events in people’s lives,” said Nexo Co-Founder Antoni Trenchev in a recent article on Forbes.

 On Wednesday, the “world’s most advanced crypto lender” announced that it is an official TrueUSD lending partner through a strategic partnership with “the company that is restoring confidence in the stablecoins space, TrustToken.”